alamshaikh9025/greendzine/README.md

 # React + Vite

+To view live demo of this webpage go to [Link text](https://alam-greendzine.netlify.app/)

+This is a simple webpage created using react
+    It has 2 pages 1)A Dashboard and 2) A search employee list function

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: